dynamo07/easy_draw/README.md

 **Clicking the right mouse button** enables you to type text at the cursor's location.
 A vertical line indicates the text size, which you can adjust with the mouse wheel.
 To exit text mode, click the left mouse button or hold it down to draw.

-Pressing **E** toggles the erase mode.
+Pressing **E** toggles the eraser mode.
 Hold the left mouse button to erase drawings.
 A square indicates the eraser size, which you can change by scrolling the mouse wheel.
-To exit the erase mode, press **E**, a color key, or right-click.
+To exit the eraser mode, press **E**, a color key, or right-click.

 **Ctrl + Z** is undo; **Ctrl + A** is redo.